Residency Training Program

 The R1 year is designed for residents to acquire the skills necessary to recognize children with manifestations of acute and chronic illness.

-These skills are developed through a series of inpatient months on the general medicine service, the hematology/oncology service, the Neonatal ICU, the newborn nursery and consult services on electives, as well as outpatient months in continuity clinic and the Emergency Department.
-Unlike in many residency programs, R1s are typically given two elective months to explore potential career interests or further develop clinical knowledge base in a particular specialty.
+These skills are developed through a series of inpatient months on the general medicine acute care service, inpatient subspecialty services, the hematology/oncology service, the Neonatal ICU, the newborn nursery and consult services on electives, as well as outpatient months in continuity clinic and the Emergency Department.

 The R2 year promotes leadership, teaching and clinical decision-making skills.